-National Palace Of Queluz: Best Tips For Visiting In 2024
+National Palace Of Queluz: Best Tips For Visiting This Year

 The National Palace of Queluz (in Portuguese, Palácio Nacional de Queluz) is one of the most important palaces in Portugal, as it served as the residence of three generations of the Portuguese Royal Family.
 On top of that, it’s the most luxurious Portuguese palace of all, with architectural, landscape, and decorative elements from the Baroque, Rococo, and Neoclassicist periods!